xxxAIRINxxx/ARNEventEmitter/README.md

 Requirements
 ============

-ARNEventEmitter requires iOS 5.0 and above, and uses ARC.
+Requires iOS 5.0 or later, and uses ARC.

 How To Use
 ============